Give Yourself the Gift of Strength This Mother’s Day

 Work out with a friend

 Most women don’t feel like they have enough time for exercise or their friends, so why not combine the two?
 Invite a friend to join Curves, so the two of you can work out together and catch up.
 At Curves, you always work out alongside others, which gives you added motivation and support.
-This Mother’s Day, you can get (or gift) a $100* Curves joining voucher for only $10!
+Talk to your Curves Coach today about bringing a friend along and the latest new member offers.

 Do it any way you like